finos/FDC3/docs/api/ref/DesktopAgent.md

 // or use the metadata of the app to fully describe the target app for the intent await fdc3.raiseIntent("StartChat", context, appIntent.apps[0]);

+//Raise an intent without a context by using the null context type await fdc3.raiseIntent("StartChat", {type: "fdc3.null"});
 ```
 #### See also
 * [`Context`](Types#context)